itsjoshsmith/JPico/README.md

 # JPico

 > [!CAUTION]
 > This repo is very much a work in progress with many un-tested sections of code that frankly may not work yet, I will be adding a confidence flag for each component in the repo after testing.
+The whole setup of the repo may change also, splitting the individual components into their own respective repositories.

 JPico is a collection of utilities, tools and sensor interfaces compiled for the Pico 2 and thus uses the Pico SDK V2, specifically 2.1.1 at the moment.